bharath12b5/mvn-linux/Building-MongoDB-3.0-on-RHEL-6-and-SLES-11.md

 ## Building MongoDB

 1. MongoDB includes V8 3.12 in its source tree, but that version does not support z Systems, so it will need to be linked with [a version of V8 that has been ported to z](https://github.com/andrewlow/v8z/).
-Fetch the V8z code from the 3.14-s390 branch, build the 64-bit libv8.so, and install it into the normal system location, usually under /usr/lib64/.
-See this article for complete instructions: [Building V8 libraries](https://github.com/ibm-linux-on-z/docs/wiki/Building-V8-libraries).
+Fetch the V8z code from the 3.14-s390 branch, build the 64-bit shared library (libv8.so), and install it into the normal system location, usually under /usr/lib64/.
+See this article for complete instructions on building V8 3.14: [Building V8 libraries](https://github.com/ibm-linux-on-z/docs/wiki/Building-V8-libraries).

 2. Building MongoDB requires SCons.
 Download scons-2.3.1-1.noarch.rpm from [SCons 2.3.1 Downloads](http://sourceforge.net/projects/scons/files/scons/2.3.1) and install it like this: